 Planning

 I like to plan certain LF units during specific times of year.
-For example, Compare/Contrast is fun in the fall due to apples and pumpkins.
+For example, Inquiry is my first unit because I want to teach students how to ask questions and clarifying questions to seek information.
+Compare/Contrast is fun in the fall due to apples and pumpkins.
 Cause/Effect is great in the winter because I like to use the topic of seasonal changes on plants and animals.
 Opinion/Persuade is great in the spring because I use the topic of plastic pollution, which ties into Earth Day.
 I sprinkle other LF units throughout the year, but those three I pretty much keep at the same time each year.
 You could teach any LF at any time of the year; it’s very flexible.
 Each unit, in my classroom, lasts about 3-4 weeks, but again, it’s flexible.

 Which language functions will my students need in order to be successful with the grade level content?
 When I sit down to plan a unit, I brainstorm science and social studies topics that my students will be learning about during year, then I pick the LF and topic I want to focus on.
 When we connect LF units with the content our students are, or will be, learning in their general education classrooms, it gives students the language tools and confidence they need to participate and succeed.